 Once your roof is damaged, you need to act quickly and decisively.
 However, before you file a homeowners insurance claim, you may want to contact a local roofing contractor in Florida first.
 There are several reasons for this.

 First, a roofing contractor can inspect your roof before the insurance adjuster arrives.
 This holds the adjuster accountable for making a proper inspection and verifies that the damage was caused by the disaster and was not a pre-existing condition.
 Second, a roofing contractor can work directly with the insurance company, relieving you of the hassle of going through the claims process alone.

 Third, the contractor can answer any technical questions that the adjuster has.
-In the roofing industry, this is known as talking shop.
+In the roofing industry, this is known as a talking shop.
 A contractor can describe what happened and precisely how the disaster caused damage to the roof.

 Get a Free Roof Replacement Estimate